dandersen19/jsfx/README.md

 # JSFX effects
 A collection of JSFX synthesis effects for Cockos Reaper.
-Mostly useful as open-access teaching tools.
+Mostly useful as teaching tools.

-For more information, see http://www.drakeandersen.com/research
+For more information, see https://drakeandersen.com/research

 (c) 2020 by Drake Andersen